GJeannin0/BlogPost/index.md

 ## Memory allocations

 I use a custom FreelistAllocator because it connects unallocated regions of memory and it is perfect for dynamically allocating memory.
-On instantiation of a DynArray, it allocates the amount of memory needed for two elements and ensures that it is correctly aligned.
+When the first element is pushed in a DynArray, it allocates the amount of memory needed for two elements and ensures that it is correctly aligned.

 ```cpp
 capacity_ = 2;